dadamkovic/chadRepo/sprint1_product/README.md

     ./main.py <url to git repo>

-# The example data is produuced by:
+# The example data is produced by:

     ./main.py https://github.com/jleetutorial/maven-project.git